ASRT Program Director

 Michael founded and directed Yorktown HS’s Science Research program and has grown it into one of the largest and most successful of its kind in the NY tri-state area.

 As a Science Research (STEM) Consultant, he has worked with numerous high school teachers in a one-on-one or small group format, to help them create and/or strengthen their program as well as to help them address any challenges that arise along the way.
 Whether teachers already had a pre-established Science Research class/club or they had their students carry out projects as a part of their typical curriculum, each workshop has been customized to help them reach their specific goals and overcome any obstacles.

 He has worked with science/STEM teachers from the Westchester and Putnam County regions in New York at numerous high schools including; Ardsley, Edgemont (Scarsdale), Harrison, Hastings, Horrace Greeley (Chappaqua), Iona Prep., Irvington, Lakeland/Walter Panas, New Rochelle, North Salem, Peekskill, Pleasantville, Putnam Valley, Rye,

-Over the past four years, there was a growing interest from teachers across the country in building/increasing science research opportunities for high school students.
-In response to this, Michael started the Advancing Science Research Teaching Program (ASRT) and has worked with the teachers at high schools in California, Florida, Georgia, Idaho, Maine, Massachusetts, Montana, New Jersey, New York, North Carolina, North Dakota, Virginia, Wisconsin.
+There has been a growing interest in building/increasing science/STEM research opportunities for high school students.
+In response to this, Michael started the Advancing Science/STEM Research Teaching Program (ASRT) and has worked with the teachers at high schools in California, Colorado, Florida, Georgia, Idaho, Maine, Massachusetts, Montana, New Jersey, New York, New Mexico, New York, North Carolina, North Dakota, Virginia, Wisconsin and Wyoming.

 Michael has a Bachelor of Science in Secondary Science Education from the University of Georgia, a Master of Education from the University of Bridgeport and a Master of School Administration from Fordham University.

 He lives in Westchester County, NY with his wife, who was also an educator.